svobik7/next-roots/README.md

 // result: '/en/some-slug'
 ```

+> NOTE: It is not required to have all possible rules injected in every page so that if your current page is `cs:auth/signup` you have access to all `cs` rules and to all `auth/signup` rules with different locale.

 ### useRootMeta

-Provides api to read static meta data attached to router paths and specified in roots schema.
+Provides api to read static meta data attached current page or its mutations.

 Example usage: